glankk/gz/USAGE.md

 aren't related to menuing are disabled while the utility menu is active.

 ## 3 VC Issues
-There are some known issues with the Wii VC version of gz;

--   The D-Pad on the Classic/Gamecube Controller is mapped to the L button on the Virtual Console.
+On Wii Virtual Console, the D-Pad on the Classic/Gamecube Controller is mapped to the L button.
 The WAD patcher remaps the D-Pad to be functional again, and maps C-Stick Down to L on the Virtual Console to provide access to the utility menu.
--   The scene explorer has graphical glitches due to poor emulation.

 ## 4 Issues with savestates